quasarframework/quasar/docs/src/pages/quasar-cli/linter.md

 ---
-title: App Linter
+title: ESLint
 desc: How to configure a code linter in a Quasar app.
 ---
-Having a code linter in place is highly recommended and ensures your code looks legible.
+Having a code linter (like [ESLint](https://eslint.org/) in place is highly recommended and ensures your code looks legible.
 It also helps you capture some errors before even running the code.

 When you create a Quasar project folder with Quasar CLI it will ask you if you want a linter and which setup you want for ESLint: